jrmenzel/vimix_os/docs/kernel/mm/memory_management.md

 ### Allocate less than one page of memory

 To allocate memory less than one [page](page.md) call `kmalloc()` (free with `kfree()`).
-Internally it uses a number of slab allocators for objects sized from `SLAB_ALIGNMENT` to 1/4 of the page size.
+Internally it uses a number of slab allocators organized in caches for objects of different sizes.
+Those are all power-of-2 sizes from `MIN_SLAB_SIZE` to 1/4 of the page size plus a cache for objects up to 1280 bytes.
+The last one is used by the [block io cache](../file_system/block_io.md).
 If an allocation is between the largest value supported by the slab allocators and the page size, a full page will get allocated by calling `alloc_pages()`.

-The slabs manage power-of-2 allocation sizes (e.g. 32 byte, 64 byte etc.), so all allocations will use a power-of-2 value of bytes of memory.
+As most slabs manage power-of-2 allocation sizes (e.g. 32 byte, 64 byte etc.), so most allocations will use a power-of-2 value of bytes of memory.

 All memory up to one page can be freed with `kfree()` without knowing the allocation size.
 If the freed pointer is already page aligned, it gets freed via `free_page()`, if it is not aligned, if is an object from a slab allocator.
 In that case rounding down the pointer to the page boundary will give the responsible slab which is then called with `kmem_slab_free()`.